hb9fxq/flex6k-discovery-util-go/README.md

 ### Multisite
-If you host radios on both sided of the tunnel or in different subnets and want to share accross networks you can run CLIENT & SERVER mode at the same time with the same process.
+If you host one or more radios on both sides of the tunnel or in different subnets and want to share accross networks you can run CLIENT & SERVER mode at the same time with the same process.

 #### Multisite node / relay loop